 High ISO, Contrast & Colour Distortion

-Quick and accurate Post Production plays a very important role in the photography workflow and this module explores in depth the use of post-production Programs focusing on Adobe Lightroom and Adobe Photoshop.
-This will give the student a comprehensive experience using and applying these programs as in a professional manner as part of their workflow.
-This module also focuses on Digital art and expanding their knowledge of current industry practice.
+Quick and accurate post-production plays a very important role in the photography workflow.
+This module explores in depth the use of post-production programs focusing on Adobe Lightroom and Adobe Photoshop.
+This will give the student a comprehensive experience on how to use and apply these programs in a professional manner and as part of their workflow.
+This module also focuses on digital art and expanding the student’s knowledge of current industry practice.

 Capture And Editing Software